 - Interest from overseas.
 According to Knight Frank’s recent Wealth Report, the last decade has seen a growing global demand for places at UK independent schools from overseas families and this has added another tranche of competition to the mix.
 The Independent tells us that Chinese students make up the highest proportion of overseas pupils in UK schools, with their number increasing by 190% over the past ten years, and the Independent School Council suggested this year that 5.2% of pupils at independent schools now come from abroad.

 In a world which is seeing rapid globalisation, parents are finding international education increasingly attractive and following Brexit and the pound losing value, UK independent schools are currently less expensive for overseas families and therefore even more appealing.
 The UK’s independent schools are distinctive in the strength of their commitment to extracurricular excellence and to pastoral care and we hear that it is this “holistic” approach that is so appreciated by families applying from international markets, and so hard to find elsewhere.
+UK universities have also become even more popular and the second largest group of non-British undergraduates at Oxbridge are now from Singapore, according to the Strait Times.
+Owing perhaps to the attraction of UK universities, an increasing number of families in Singapore and Malaysia have asked Keystone for help with 16+ entry to top UK schools so that their children can settle and make friends in the UK, before starting university where pastoral care is not so operational.

 - Beyond academics.
 With an ever-increasing number of applicants, students now need more than a stellar academic record.
 Schools are looking for students who shine at interview, show promise outside the classroom and have an excellent school report.
 The Spectator reports that Eton has 1,300 boys applying for 250 places each year.
 They interview every boy and Bob Stevenson, who designs the Eton computerised pre-test, says, “it would be easy simply to take the top 250 in the test, but we don’t.
 We’re not just looking for the brightest boys”.